Events

 Following the crisis of the health care systems and the social lockdown, the socio-economic consequences of the corona pandemic are now coming sharply to the surface.
 The crisis thereby encounters already existing social dynamics, problems and opportunities that condition which economic recovery will be possible and politically desired.

-A new Narrative of Hope and a Global Resilience Council for UN75+25 Public Lecture
+A New Narrative of Hope and a Global Resilience Council for UN75+25 Public Lecture

 Organized by FOGGS - The Foundation for Global Governance and Sustainability